varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 * Fixed data type mappings in Flat File Source around `NTEXT` versus `nvarchar`.
 * Fixed data type mappings in CDC Source.
 * Fixed issue where ACE OLEDB provider was not being used when the connection string called for it.
+* Fixed bug where setting “0” for MaxInsertCommitSize in OleDbDestination’s was defaulting to the default value.

 ## Biml Language